Gaurav-Gosain/sshnake/README.md

 ## Gameplay

 The goal of the game is to guide your snake through the grid and eat the food pellets without running into the walls or itself.
-Eac h time you eat a pellet, your snake will grow in length.
+Each time you eat a pellet, your snake will grow in length.

 You can use the following commands to control the snake: